colincoghill/oasisqe/source/admin_feeds.rst

   fsmi324
   jblo034

-Look at the files in the OASIS `deploy/feeds <https://github.com/colincoghill/oasisqe/tree/master/deploy/feeds>`_ folder for some example scripts.

 If the feed encounters an error, it should output a one line ERROR code, followed by a human readable error message, for example::